Kaiwol1990/Mechaduino/Firmware/README.md

 - added an invert direction setting
 - simple error register to save if an error occurred
 - LED shows errors by different blinking patterns
+- downhill simplex algorithm to fine tune the pid settings

 ### LED blink pattern:
 If an error occures the led will switch from constant on to different patterns.
 These patterns are separated from each other by a longer pause.
 After this pause one pattern will be shown and then after the pause the next pattern will be shown.